Condensed matter lessons about the origin of time: Condensed matter and emergent spacetimes

-An intriguing theorem of mathematical physics~\cite{Visser:1997ux} shows that the equation of motion of acoustic perturbations in a perfect (irrotational, inviscid and barotropic) fluid is described by a d'Alembertian equation in curved spacetime:
+An intriguing theorem of mathematical physics~\cite{Unruh:1980cg,Visser:1997ux} shows that the equation of motion of acoustic perturbations in a perfect (irrotational, inviscid and barotropic) fluid can be written as a d'Alembertian equation in curved spacetime:

-so that these acoustic perturbations travel along the null geodesics of the effective metric $g_{\mu\nu}$, with $g$ its determinant.
-This formula might seem a bit scary to the non-specialist, but it is actually well known from relativistic field theory as the equation of motion for a massless scalar field $\phi$ propagating in a curved spacetime.
-Moreover, the only input needed to derive it is the Euler equation, the continuity equation and some basic properties of perfect fluids such as their irrotationality.
-For an effective Minkowski metric, the previous equation simply becomes
+This is essentially the curved-spacetime version of the usual wave equation in flat Minkowski spacetime:

-which is the familiar wave equation in the flat spacetime of special relativity, with the speed of sound $c$ playing exactly the same role as the speed of light in relativity.
-So the acoustic perturbations or phonons in perfect fluid systems behave as if they were moving in a relativistic spacetime, whose metric $g_{\mu\nu}$ is determined by the bulk of the fluid, i.e., by the collective behaviour of its constituent atoms, and in general will be curved as in \eqref{alembert}.
-In particular, the physical time that these perturbations experience is relativistic in exactly the same sense as the one we know from special and general relativity, including all the observer-dependence of simultaneity and associated paradoxes.
-This is the more curious because the background system in which this relativistic spacetime emerges can simply be described in Newtonian terms: it consists of a fluid in a laboratory, where all velocities are extremely low compared to the speed of light and thus relativistic corrections are irrelevant, and where there is therefore a clear preferred time, imperfectly indicated by the clocks on the wall of the laboratory.
+So these acoustic perturbations or phonons in perfect fluids travel along the null geodesics of the effective metric $g_{\mu\nu}$, with $g$ its determinant.
+In other words, they behave as if they were moving in a relativistic spacetime, whose metric $g_{\mu\nu}$ is determined by the bulk of the fluid, i.e., by the collective behaviour of its constituent atoms.
+In particular, their experience of time is relativistic in exactly the same sense as the one we know from special and general relativity, including all the observer-dependence of simultaneity and associated paradoxes.
+This is the more curious because the background system in which this relativistic spacetime emerges can simply be described in Newtonian terms: it consists of a fluid in a laboratory, where all velocities are extremely low and thus relativistic corrections irrelevant, and where there is therefore clearly a preferred time, (imperfectly) indicated by the clocks on the wall of the laboratory.